andyw-lala/Tek7KTesters/Readout/README.md

 The blue trace (LH axis) is the input pulse from the mainframe, red trace (RH axis) is the signal as seen by the PSoC.

 ### Readout Row and Column Currents
-The two or four current sinks (one or two channels respectively, each with independent row & column currents) that encode the data for the currently indicated timeslot.
+Four current sinks (two channels, each with independent row & column currents)  encode the data for the currently indicated timeslot.
 Channel 1 data will appear at the top of the screen, Channel 2 data will appear at the bottom of the screen.

+The circuit used is shown below:

 ![Readout Current Sink](/Images/TS_Current_Sink.png)